nearform/commentami/packages/comments-backend-core/README.md

 npm run pg:test:init
 ```

-This will drop the `comments` if it exists.
+This will drop the `comments` databse if it exists.
 Re-create it and migrate it to the latest schema.

 For local development there should be sensible defaults in [`config/index.js`](./config/index.js).

-#### postgres on docker?
+#### Postgres and Redis on Docker?

-If you want to run postgres on docker, install [docker](https://docs.docker.com/install/) and run the following command
+If you want to run postgres/redis on docker, install [docker](https://docs.docker.com/install/) and run the following command

 ```
-docker-compose up postgres
+docker-compose up postgres redis
 ```

 ### Run tests

-Once the db is up, you need to create the database
+Once the db is up, you need to initialize the database

 ```
 npm run pg:test:init